-If you believe animal rights deserve to be respected, share this article on Facebook.
+If you believe animal rights deserve to be respected, share this article.
 You might inspire your friends to give them more consideration.

 First time visitor?
-Click here to read a fun and friendly welcome message from the author, Daniel "Dogfather" Wallen.
+Click here to read a fun and friendly welcome message from the author, who is addicted to rescue dogs.